Award

 Battery recycling bins have been placed in the following locations:

-• Development Services Center: 427 Biltmore Way
+- Development Services Center: 427 Biltmore Way

-• Police and Fire Headquarters: 2151 Salzedo St.
+- Police and Fire Headquarters: 2151 Salzedo St.

-• War Memorial Youth Center: 405 University Drive
+- War Memorial Youth Center: 405 University Drive

-• Public Works Department: 2800 SW 72nd Ave.
+- Public Works Department: 2800 SW 72nd Ave.

-• Adult Activity Center: 2 Andalusia Ave.
+- Adult Activity Center: 2 Andalusia Ave.

-Keep Coral Gables Beautiful offered litter kits for individuals and small groups looking to host recurring solo cleanups in Coral Gables.
-Each litter kit had everything needed to host solo cleanup events.
-The litter kit included a collapsible litter picker, a safety vest, a pair of reusable gloves, biodegradable trash bags, a handheld weight scale, a large reusable bag for recyclables and/or storing filled trash bags, and a container to collect cigarette butts.
-Litter Kits were made possible through a Keep America Beautiful grant program.
-Kit recipients are asked to complete a post-cleanup report for data collection.
-Volunteer hours are provided upon request.
+Keep Coral Gables Beautiful is offering litter kits for individuals and small groups looking to host recurring solo cleanups in Coral Gables.
+Each litter kit has everything that you need to hold your own cleanup event.
+The litter kit includes a litter picker, a pair of reusable gloves, a safety vest, and one reusable mesh bag.
+Litter Kits are made possible through Keep America Beautiful and the 2024 Great American Cleanup grant program.
+Kit recipients will be asked to complete a post-cleanup report for data collection.

 Keep Coral Gables Beautiful Information